matplotlib/matplotlib/doc/users/transforms_tutorial.rst

     shadow_transform = ax.transData + offset

 showing that can chain transformations using the addition operator.
-This code say: first appy the data transformation ``ax.transData`` and then translate the data by `dx` and `dy` points.
+This code says: first appy the data transformation ``ax.transData`` and then translate the data by `dx` and `dy` points.

 .. plot::